Environment | Reduce CO2 emissions

 Solutions business

-The Group’s mobility solutions business which provides fleet management leveraging mobility data amplifies the value of tire data and mobility data by connecting with approximately one million contracted vehicles mainly through Webfleet Solutions in Europe and Azuga in North America.
+Bridgestone continues to grow its portfolio of mobility solutions, including fleet management solutions, that leverage mobility and tire data from approximately 1.2 million contracted vehicles.
+This data is connected mainly through Webfleet Solutions in Europe and Azuga in North America.
+It is used to drive business insights and create new value for fleet customers.
 In 2022, Webfleet Solutions entered into a partnership with the German startup Chargylize to support fleets in their transition to EVs.
-Through its use of vehicle data analysis for proposals of the best-suited EV models for customers, and support for optimal operations in areas such as electric fleet management and EV charging solutions, the Group will strive to support a carbon neutral mobility society from the ground up.
+Through its use of vehicle data analysis for proposals of the EV models best suited to customers, and its support for optimal operations in areas such as electric fleet management and EV charging solutions, Bridgestone will strive to support a carbon neutral mobility society from the ground up.

-In its tire-centric solutions business for trucks and buses, the Group is taking on the challenge of establishing a circular business model that maximizes tire value by fully using each tire until the end of its life through the integrated approach combining Dan-Totsu products and retreads.
-The first element is to expand the Group’s lineup of products equipped with ENLITEN the “new premium in the circular business era”.
-Based on these competitive new tires with enhanced durability and wear resistance, the Group will increase the number of retreads for each tire, thus contributing to improved resource productivity and reduced CO2 emissions.
+In its tire-centric solutions business for trucks and buses, Bridgestone is taking on the challenge of establishing a circular business model.
+This model maximizes tire value by fully using each tire until the end of its life through an integrated approach combining Dan-Totsu products and retreads.
+The first element is to expand Bridgestone’s lineup of products equipped with ENLITEN, which pursues "ultimate customization."
+Based on these competitive new tires offering enhanced durability and wear resistance, Bridgestone will increase the number of retreads for each tire, thus contributing to improved resource productivity and reduced CO2 emissions.

 In addition, Tirematics is a digital tool for monitoring tire pressure and temperature.
-Rollout of this service started in Europe in 2012 and it is now offered globally with enhanced service content.
-Tirematics contributes to safe driving and stable vehicle operation as well as to reduction of environmental impact, including reducing CO2 emissions during vehicle operations by preventing deterioration in fuel efficiency due to low tire air pressure.
+The rollout of this service started in Europe in 2012, and it is now offered globally with enhanced service content.
+Tirematics contributes to safe driving and stable vehicle operation as well as to the reduction of environmental impact, including reducing CO2 emissions during vehicle operations by preventing deterioration in fuel efficiency due to low tire air pressure.

 Diversified products business with high green performance